 In terms of the geographical strategy, the programme will build on relationships of trust already established with authorities through TDLG, and on innovations introduced already but needing further support to consolidate.
 In line with the UNDP Country Programme Document (CPD) the target areas will be determined by criteria such as poverty levels, inequality, climate vulnerability and other peacebuilding/State building factors.
-While the programme takes a modular approach, the intention is to reach a geographical coverage that would include the following five states and regions:
+The programme takes a modular approach, with support to an initial set of states/regions as platform, building on existing partnerships, but then with scope for later support other states/regions as opportunities arise.